 Here’s an article of interest for members of the Cuddle Clones community in and around Snowmass Village, Colorado.
 Four small dogs have been taken by coyotes in the last two months alone!
 Police Chief Brian Olsen is warning residents to remain on high alert, and the surging coyote population poses a potentially deadly threat to the area’s furriest family members.“The coyotes, they’re everywhere.
 They’re in our subdivisions, they’re in and around the golf course, on the ski hill — if the dog or cat is left unattended, they can fall prey to that predator,”Read the entire story at Aspen Daily News here.

 Pet Adoptions Decline As Pandemic Departs

 Pet adoption and fostering rates appear to be declining across the United States, and many are pointing to the pandemic as the cause of the issue.
 Across the country, adoption rates spiked during the pandemic, as homebound families sought to welcome new members into the fold and add a little bit of joy and excitement to an otherwise bleak period.
+There's nothing like adopting a chihuahua to add some fun into your days!
 According toAmy Clatterbuck, the director of operations atHearts Alive Village,"Some rescues may find that their adoption numbers are slowing but that may be due to their high adoption fees or the barriers that they put in place making adopters go to breeders or pet stores."Read the entire story at Fox News here.